InRule/DevOpsServices/doc/ApprovalFlow.md

   }
 ```

-For IIS hosted CI/CD service, the configuration entry is below and in [CI/CD file with approval flow entries](../config/InRuleCICD_ApprovalFlow.config):
+For IIS hosted DevOps service, the configuration entry is below and in [DevOps file with approval flow entries](../config/InRuleCICD_ApprovalFlow.config):

 ```
   <add key="ApprovalFlow.NotificationChannel" value="Slack Email"/>